sailfishos-mirror/bind9/doc/notes/notes-9.20.20.rst

 - Fix dnstap logging of forwarded queries. :gl:`#5724`

-- Fix a use-after-free error in ``dns_client_resolve()`` triggered by a DNAME response.

-  This issue only affected the :iscman:`delv` tool and it has now been fixed.

-  ISC would like to thank Vitaly Simonovich for bringing this vulnerability to our attention. :gl:`#5728`

 - A stale answer could have been served in case of multiple upstream failures when following CNAME chains.
 This has been fixed. :gl:`#5751`